CalvinWu4/Any-School-Rate-My-Professors-Extension/README.md

 - The page will refresh and professors ratings will be shown on the page.
 - Changes from the Airtable will be reflected whenever you click on the extension icon.

+### Todo
+- Support search given only a last name
+- Support iframes

 ### Screenshots
 ![Screenshot](images/screenshot.png)
 ![Screenshot](images/screenshot2.png)